valhuber/sqlsvr-m1/readme.md

 # Objective - Reference Example for Mac M1, SqlServer, Python

 It appears there has been a good deal of struggle to get this working.
-This project is intended to provide the smallest possible sample - a reference implementation.
+This project provides the smallest possible sample - a reference implementation.

-This documents 3 procedures for testing SqlServer access on an M1 mac.

 &nbsp;